 1. To act as a driver for continuous improvement in performance and excellence through the process of Resident-led Self Regulation

 2. To ensure that customers’ views, aspirations and priorities are central to Axiom’s framework for directing, accounting for, monitoring, assessing and modifying the organisation’s behaviour and performance

 You can find out more about its role, membership, the service reviews and how to join us below.
 You can find out more about the role of tenants in scrutiny from the Tenant Participation Advisory Service’s website.

 - To scrutinise individual areas of Axiom’s business

 - To contribute to the process of prioritising Axiom’s programme of self regulation

-- To conduct programmed projects and make recommendations for improvement to the Resident Services Committee
+- To conduct programmed projects and make recommendations for improvement

 - To consider Axiom’s performance data and compare it with evidence gathered from its own review activities

 - To act as a driver for continuous improvement in performance and excellence through the process of Resident-led Self Regulation